drinkcat/site-staging/_posts/2024-07-09-backup-to-glacier.markdown

-"Glacier Deep Archive" is about 1 USD/month/TB, so that's about 5-20 time cheaper than alternatives. (note: I believe Microsoft Azure has a similar product, similarly priced -- I do not believe Google Cloud does)
+"Glacier Deep Archive" is about 1 USD/month/TB, so that's about 5-20 time cheaper than alternatives. (note: I believe Microsoft Azure has a similar product, similarly priced -- Google Cloud's is a little bit more expensive).

 That comes with a bunch of caveats though: